 Discover Our Sanctuary

-Earthplace maintains a 62 acre wildlife sanctuary, the largest open space area in Westport, with a variety of habitats including fields, forests, ponds, and a stream.
-The sanctuary is crisscrossed by about 2 miles of trails, which also extend into an adjacent 11.8 acre property owned by the Town of Westport.
+Earthplace maintains a 62-acre wildlife sanctuary, the largest open space area in Westport, with a variety of habitats including fields, forests, ponds and a stream.
+The sanctuary is crisscrossed by about two miles of trails, which also extend into an adjacent 11.8-acre property owned by the Town of Westport.

 We encourage visitors to explore and enjoy our trails while keeping in mind some simple guidelines:

-- The grounds are open dawn to dusk.
+- The grounds are open from dawn to dusk.

 - For the safety of our visitors, bikes are not allowed on the trails.